Jersey Day and Reunions

 The first Jersey Day was held on 10 March 1894, and every year since then, with the exception of the years during World War II, past students, young and old, have revisited the College on that day.

-Find out more by visiting the PLC Sydney Ex-Students' Union microsite.
+Find out more by visiting the PLC Sydney Alumni and Ex-Students' Union microsite.

 Countess of Jersey, Margaret Elizabeth Leigh Child-Villiers, 1849-1945